 Legal Solutions and Writing Off Debt

 There are several legal options in Scotland for dealing with debt, if you have very little or no money to pay your creditors.
 Together we can discuss the Debt Arrangement Scheme, trust deeds, and filing for bankruptcy.
 In exceptional circumstances, creditors may even agree to write off your debt completely.
-The Citizens Advice Bureau can request this on your behalf, if it applies.
+The Money Talk Team can request this on your behalf, if it applies.

 Get Debt Help Now

 If you’re looking for ways of dealing with debt, the most important thing is to get debt advice right away.
 By acknowledging there’s a problem, you have taken the first step.
 And there are lots of solutions in place to help you get out of trouble.
 Don’t worry if they seem difficult or confusing, we can guide you through every step of the process.
-Please get in touch today.
+Please get in touch with our Money Talk Team today.